 Why We Don’t Start Work Without One

-From a professional and ethical standpoint, starting work without a signed engagement letter creates risk for everyone involved.
+From a professional and ethical standpoint, starting work without a signed engagement letter poses a risk to everyone involved.

 That’s why my position is simple and consistent: